navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 pi@raspberrypi:~ $ cd .navcoin4
 pi@raspberrypi:~/.navcoin4 $ wget https://bootstrap.nav.community/bootstrap.tar.gz
 ```

-NOTE: this may take some time as this file is around 3.3GB in size
+**Note**: this may take some time as this file is around 3.3GB in size

 Then we untar the blockchain tarball

 ```
 pi@raspberrypi:~/.navcoin4 $  tar -zxvf bootstrap.tar.gz
 ```